mctinker/Map-Tasker/README.md

 This is an application in support of [Tasker](https://tasker.joaoapps.com/) that is intended to run on in a web browser (see [Note 1](#1)).

-I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, and my phone was too small to navigate over my Projects, Profiles, Tasks and Scenes.
+I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, and my phone was too small to navigate over my Projects, Profiles, Tasks, and Scenes.
 So I wrote a Python program to provide a complete map of my entire configuration in my web browser based on my Tasker backup XML file that I saved to my local desktop drive.

 Over time, I refined the map by providing many additional options, including the ability to edit Tasker objects.